-The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees, natural disasters, delivery of water, and treatment and disposal of wastewater.
+The District is exposed to various risks of loss related to torts, theft or damage of assets, errors and omissions, injuries to employees, natural disasters, delivery of water, and treatment and disposal of wastewater.
 These risks are addressed through the District's membership in the Association of California Water Agencies - Joint Powers Insurance Authority (JPIA).
 The purpose of the JPIA is to arrange and administer programs for the pooling of self-insured losses, to purchase excess insurance or reinsurance, and to arrange for group-purchased insurance for property and other coverages.
 The JPIA's members have pooled funds in order to be self-insured for general liability, property, pollution liability, and workers' compensation.
 Each member district pays a premium commensurate with the level of coverage requested, and shares surpluses and deficit proportionate to their participation.

-Notes to the Basic Financial Statements For the Year Ended June 30, 2023
+Notes to the Basic Financial Statements For the Year Ended June 30, 2024